-Case Study: Retail Giant Implements Essential Sales Analytics to Maximise Future Profitability
+Case Study: Health and Fitness Retailer Implements Essential Sales Analytics to Maximise Future Profitability

 Implementation of a cloud analytics platform to realise enhanced brand recognition and enable rapid growth within the highly competitive health and fitness retail market.

-Our customer is a huge retail brand within the health and fitness industry.
+Our customer is a hugely popular retail brand within the health and fitness industry.
 Within six years of launch, the company was targeting an annual turnover of £100m, with a dedicated customer base across the globe.

 The customer had no sophisticated environment to support advanced analytics and reporting of its essential sales data.
 This meant there was little insight to inform its business-critical decisioning for future development and to form the basis for achieving faster sales growth.